kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 Image pull only needs to be executed once in the same cluster.

-If you want see the procedures of init worker, you can use the following command.
+If you want to see the procedures of the init worker, you can use the following command:

 ```console
 kubectl logs cc-customcluster-init
 ```

-### Confirm your Installation
+### Confirm your Kubernetes Cluster

 When the installation of cluster is done, the status of the init worker will change from "running" to "complete".
 The phase of customCluster will also change into "succeeded".

-You can log in the master node and confirm your installation.
-Here is an example using cilium as CNI plugin.
+You can log into the master node and confirm your Kubernetes cluster.
+Here is an example master node using Cilium as the CNI plugin:

 ```console
 $ kubectl get po -A